Things I learnt from Over the Garden Wall and Gravity Falls: Good endings and bad endings

 As much as I love it when the good guys wins and everyone gets their happy ending, it’s the bittersweet endings that stick.
 I’m still haunted by the AU where Wirt managed to save Greg but not himself.

 In a way, it’s good that the original series had a good ending.
 Because no matter how the series ends, fans will always create AUs.
 At least this way, when fans go off to explore all the different ways things could have gone wrong, they can be comforted with the knowledge that in canon, their favourite characters are still alive.

-Posted on April 6, 2016, in Things I learnt from fiction and tagged alternate universe, AU, bad ending, bittersweet ending, fandom, Garden Falls, good ending, Gravity Falls, Over the Garden Wall, what if.
+Posted on April 6, 2016, in Writing and tagged alternate universe, AU, bad ending, bittersweet ending, fandom, Garden Falls, good ending, Gravity Falls, Over the Garden Wall, what if.
 Bookmark the permalink.
 Leave a comment.